ministryofjustice/cfe-civil/README.md

 E2E tests are run by the [CircleCI config](.circleci/config.yml) - see the `end2end_tests` workflow.
 ### RSpec tests

-The RSpec test suite in </spec> includes "Integration tests (spreadsheets)" and "other RSpec tests", but not "Integration tests (cucumber)" or E2E tests.
+The RSpec test suite in </spec> includes "other RSpec tests", but not "Integration tests (cucumber)" or E2E tests.

 #### Running RSpec tests

-The RSpec test suite in </spec> includes "Integration tests (spreadsheets)" and "other RSpec tests", but not "Integration tests (cucumber)" or E2E tests.
+The RSpec test suite in </spec> includes "other RSpec tests", but not "Integration tests (cucumber)" or E2E tests.

 Run them with: